golang/website/_content/doc/mod.md

 line arguments or to satisfy upgrades and downgrades), `go get` will report an error.

+After `go get` has selected a new set of versions, it checks whether any newly selected module versions or any modules providing packages named on the command line are [retracted](#glos-retracted-version). `go get` prints a warning for each retracted version it finds. [`go list -m -u all`](#go-list-m) may be used to check for retractions in all dependencies.

 After `go get` updates the `go.mod` file, it builds the packages named on the command line.
 Executables will be installed in the directory named by the `GOBIN` environment variable, which defaults to `$GOPATH/bin` or